 It is optional for UE to support inter-RAT cell reselection priority handling of an NR mobile IAB cell in RRC_IDLE and RRC_INACTIVE (if the UE supports eutra-5GC-r15) as specified in TS 36.304 [14] and TS 36.331 [5].

+6.18.x Minimization of service interruption

+It is optional for UE to support minimization of service interruption including reporting to NAS of disaster roaming information for available PLMNs and Access Barring check, as specified in TS 24.301 [28] and TS 36.331 [5].